 Kronnect recently released a new asset on the Unity Asset Store called Hexasphere Grid System.
 I thought it was a cool asset, and I had an idea (with the help of James Sterrett) for a simple game, so I asked to give it a try.

-The concept of the game is two players compete to pick a path of hexes, on a sphere, that connect on opposite sides.
-Think of it as connecting a path from the North Pole to the South Pole.
+The concept of the game is two players compete to pick a path of hexes, on a sphere, that connects on opposite sides.
+Think of it as joining a route from the North Pole to the South Pole.
 Players pick their starting hex from anywhere on the sphere.
-Players can then only claim a hex that is adjacent to an hex they’ve already claimed.
+Players can then only claim a hex that is adjacent to a hex they’ve already claimed.

 What was great was that almost all of the functionality I needed was there out-of-the-box.

 To start, the player would click on a hex.
 This was easy because there is:

 OnTileClick(tileIndex): if used, this event will be triggered each time a tile is clicked.

 I then needed to set the color of the tile to that of the player (red or blue):